-The Outdoor Learning Village will be an expansive and dynamic teaching center built near the creek within our wooded, 10-acre Outdoor Learning Environment (OLE) adjacent to our main campus.
+The Outdoor Learning Village is an expansive and dynamic teaching center built near the creek within our wooded, 10-acre Outdoor Learning Environment (OLE) adjacent to our main campus.
 It is designed as a safe and creative space where students may engage in learning experiences that reinforce classroom concepts.
 Students will also learn vital spiritual truths as they grow in knowledge and appreciation of others and the natural world.
-This structure will serve as the hub for outdoor instruction, hands-on experimentation, and STEM activities.
-It will also provide a setting for Bible, social studies, art, and literature classes as well as school community activities.
+This structure serves as the hub for outdoor instruction, hands-on experimentation, and STEM activities.
+It also provides a setting for Bible, social studies, art, and literature classes as well as school community activities.

-Phase One of our Outdoor Learning Village will provide
+Phase One of our Outdoor Learning Village includes

 - A spacious science lab

-- Student-centered learning centers both indoors and outside
+- Student-centered learning areas both indoors and outside

 - Outdoor study areas